-According to the Blueprint Growth Strategy, the subject property is part of a High-Medium residential area.
-These areas are anticipated to see around 30% of new housing growth and 5% of new employment growth by 2040 (p.
+The subject property is part of a High-Medium residential area.
+These areas are anticipated to see around 30% of new housing growth and 5% of new employment growth by 2040" (p.
 51).
 The proposed map amendment to C-RX-12 will focus residentially-focused mixed-use growth to an area where it has been determined to be most appropriate.
 Access to jobs, housing, and services can improve in the mixed-use zone districts, and this site has access to multiple bus transit lines.
 Therefore, the requested zone district is consistent with the Blueprint Growth Strategy.